openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Authorization: Bearer czZCaGRSa3F0MzpnWDFmQmF0M2JW

 {
-  "credential": {
   "notification_id": "3fwe98js",
-    "status": "success"
+  "event": "credential_accepted"
 }
-}
 ```

-Below is a non-normative example of a Notification Request when credential issuance was unsuccessful:
+Below is a non-normative example of a Notification Request when a credential was deleted by the End-User:

 ```
 POST /notification HTTP/1.1